-Since the analog inputs to the AD73322 are differential, most of the voltages in the analog modulator are common-mode voltages.
+Since the analog inputs to the AD73311L are differential, most of the voltages in the analog modulator are common-mode voltages.
 The excellent common-mode rejection of the part will remove common-mode noise on these inputs.
-The analog and digital supplies of the AD73322 are independent and separately pinned out to minimize coupling between analog and digital sections of the device.
+The analog and digital supplies of the AD73311L are independent and separately pinned out to minimize coupling between analog and digital sections of the device.
 The digital filters on the encoder section will provide rejection of broadband noise on the power supplies, except at integer multiples of the modulator sampling frequency.
 The digital filters also remove noise from the analog inputs provided the noise source does not saturate the analog modulator.
-However, because the resolution of the AD73322 are so low, care must be taken with regard to grounding and layout.
+However, because the resolution of the AD73311's ADC is high, and the noise levels from the AD73311L are so low, care must be taken with regard to grounding and layout.

-The printed circuit board that houses the AD73322 should be designed so the analog and digital sections are separated and confined to certain sections of the board.
-The AD73322 pin configuration offers a major advantage in that its analog and digital interfaces are connected on opposite sides of the package.
-This facilitates the use of ground planes that can be easily separated, as shown in Figure 42.
+The printed circuit board that houses the AD73311L should be designed so the analog and digital sections are separated and confined to certain sections of the board.
+The AD73311L pin configuration offers a major advantage in that its analog and digital interfaces are connected on opposite sides of the package.
+This facilitates the use of ground planes that can be easily separated, as shown in Figure 38.
 A minimum etch technique is generally best for ground planes as it gives the best shielding.
 Digital and analog ground planes should be joined in only one place.
-If this connection is close to the device, it is recommended to use a ferrite bead inductor as shown in Figure 42.
+If this connection is close to the device, it is recommended to use a ferrite bead inductor as shown in Figure 38.

-Figure 42.
+Figure 38.
 Ground Plane Layout

 Avoid running digital lines under the device for they will couple noise onto the die.
-The analog ground plane should be allowed to run under the AD73322 to avoid noise coupling.
-The power supply lines to the AD73322 should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply lines.
+The analog ground plane should be allowed to run under the AD73311L to avoid noise coupling.
+The power supply lines to the AD73311L should use as large a trace as possible to provide low impedance paths and reduce the effects of glitches on the power supply lines.
 Fast switching signals such as clocks should be shielded with digital ground to avoid radiating noise to other sections of the board, and clock signals should never be run near the analog inputs.
 Traces on opposite sides of the board should run at right angles to each other.
 This will reduce the effects of feedthrough through the board.
 A microstrip technique is by far the best but is not always possible with a double-sided board.
 In this technique, the component side of the board is dedicated to ground planes while signals are placed on the other side.

 Good decoupling is important when using high speed devices.
-On the AD73322 both the reference (REFCAP) and supplies need to be decoupled.
-It is recommended that the decoupling capacitors used on both REFCAP and the supplies, be placed as close as possible to their respective pins to ensure high performance from the device.
-All analog and digital supplies should be decoupled to AGND and DGND respectively, with $0.1 \,\mu\text{F}$ ceramic capacitors in parallel with $10 \,\mu\text{F}$ tantalum capacitors.
-In systems where a common supply voltage is used to drive both the AVDD and DVDD of the AD73322, it is recommended that the system's AVDD supply be used.
-This supply should have the recommended analog supply decoupling between the AVDD pins of the AD73322 and AGND and the recommended digital supply decoupling capacitors between the DVDD pin and DGND.
+All analog and digital supplies should be decoupled to AGND and DGND respectively, with 0.1 $\mu$ F ceramic capacitors in parallel with 10 $\mu$ F tantalum capacitors.
+To achieve the best from these decoupling capacitors, they should be placed as close as possible to the device, ideally right up against it.
+In systems where a common supply voltage is used to drive both the AVDD and DVDD of the AD73311, it is recommended that the system's AVDD supply be used.
+This supply should have the recommended analog supply decoupling between the AVDD pins of the AD73311L and AGND and the recommended digital supply decoupling capacitors between the DVDD pin and DGND.